cotarr/irc-hybrid-client/README.md

 chmod 600 .env
 ```

+## Customize web server settings

-- Set file path for TLS certs and tls:true ...or.. set tls=false
+- Set file path for TLS certs and `tls:true` or `SERVER_TLS=true`.
+If not using TLS set this to `false` and the file paths may be omitted.
+- Set the port number to a valid integer value.
+This is the listening port of the web server.
-- Set a unique cookie secret as `"cookieSecret": "xxxxxxx"` or `SESSION_SECRET=xxxxx` (Required)
+- Set a unique cookie secret as `"cookieSecret": "xxxxxxxx"` or `SESSION_SECRET=xxxxxxxx` (Required)

+## Assign one user login password

 It is necessary to assign one web page username and password.
 There is a detailed example in the documentation.